ErAdilrasheed/JavaScript/README.md

 # JavaScript
-A Complete Series of Javascript from beginner to Advance
+A Complete Javascript Series from beginner to Advance